Initial Product Line

 Initially, Braun sold the entire Egger product line in their Lectron Experimentierkästen category in the first price list of 1967-SEP-01.
 The existing block inventory from the Egger-Bahn era was used.
 The product line included the announced but not sold Egger model 800 Mini-Lectron but it was re-branded as the Minisystem with the Braun name and a new cardboard graphics and packaging style.
 Five of the six models are described and illustrated.

 In the graphic on the right, take note of the six little parts packages (Baustein-Sätze) on the bottom right side.
 The blister pack was an initial solution to replace failed blocks (a rare occurrence — I have not had one active component block failure) or to support additional circuit experimentation.
-Braun Lectron showed the blister packs at one of their early shows (photo below left from the Nürnberg Toy Show in February of 1968) but to my knowledge, Braun Lectron did not release them to to the marketplace either.
-I have never seen one for sale on eBay.
+Braun Lectron showed the blister packs at one of their early shows (photo below left from the Nürnberg Toy Show in February of 1968).
+Until my December, 2021 acquisition of a part #4028 Baustein-Sätze unit, I had never seen one for sale on any of the auction websites.

 As a side note, the ‘blister’ pack idea had originated with the Egger-Bahn company as Bausteinsortimente für Nachkäufe (Building block kits for re-buys) mentioned in one of their earliest 1966 catalogs.
 Thanks to my research colleague and fellow Lectroneer Günther Stabe for pointing this out to me.
 Unfortunately, this product line was not released to the marketplace during Egger-Bahn’s tenure.
 The Baustein-Sätze were later phased out by Braun/Deutsche Lectron in favor of individual block and parts ordering through a parts price list and catalog.